cotobadesign/cotoba-agent-oss-docs/source/rst/Security.rst

                logging.error(str(excep))
                return False

-To enable this feature, you must enable the following in the Security section of config.yaml:
+To use the above features, the following items must be enabled in the Security section of config.yaml.

 .. code:: yaml